johankraft/zephyr-tracing-doc/index.rst

 Arm Cortex-M ITM Streaming (ITM)
 --------------------------------

 This stream port is for Arm Cortex-M devices featuring the ITM unit.
-It is recommended to use a fast debug probe that allows for SWO speed of 10 MHz or higher, or a probe with instruction trace (ETM) support.
+It is recommended to use a fast debug probe that allows for SWO speeds of 10 MHz or higher.
 The main setting for the ITM stream port is the ITM port (0-31).
 A dedicated channel is needed for Tracealyzer and port 0 is usually reserved for printf-style logging, so channel 1 is used by default.

 The option "Use internal buffer" should typically remain disabled.
 It buffers the data in RAM before transmission and defers the data transmission to the periodic TzCtrl thread.